juanbkm/donor2019/content/stories/climate-resilience-through-modern-irrigation-systems.md

 Viet Nam’s Ministry of Agriculture and Rural Development provides overall supervision and guidance in the implementation of the project at the national level through its Central Project Office.
 Five provincial committees in the five project sites take charge of activities in their own areas.
 To complement the  modernization of the irrigation facilities, the project will provide farmers with training in on-farm water management to cope with climate variability.
 They will also be given technical advisory services to help them identify and develop the appropriate micro-irrigation systems that meet their [needs](https://www.adb.org/sites/default/files/project-documents/49404/49404-002-pam-en.pdf).

-{{< dr-yt video="XVBeMQqJTR8" align="" title="Water Efficiency Improvement in Drought-Affected Provinces Project" cover="cover-yt-climate-resilience-through-modern-irrigation-systems.jpg" caption="A pressurized piped irrigation system equipped with remote sensing technology promises to change the way farming is done in five provinces in Viet Nam.
-Supported by the Climate Change Fund and Netherlands Trust Fund, the irrigation systems will climate-proof farmlands and directly benefit about 40,000 households, including 7,000 ethnic minority households." >}}
+{{< dr-yt video="JeT81ZpXjl0" align="" title="Water Efficiency Improvement in Drought-Affected Provinces Project" cover="cover-yt-climate-resilience-through-modern-irrigation-systems.jpg" caption="A pressurized piped irrigation system equipped with remote sensing technology promises to change the way farming is done in five provinces in Viet Nam.
+Supported by the Netherlands Trust Fund, the irrigation systems will climate-proof farmlands and directly benefit about 40,000 households, including 7,000 ethnic minority households." >}}

 ### Results